 Universe: All of the billions of galaxies in existence.
-The Universe is slowly expanding, but it’s held together by gravity.
-It is mostly empty space, with material like stars at distances away from each other that are comparable to the distance of particles in an atom.
-This is why there aren’t more collisions, despite the many and varied paths taken by celestial bodies.
+The Universe is held together by gravity and, at the same time, slowly expanding.
+It is mostly empty space, with matter like stars and planets at distances from each other that are comparable to the distances of particles in atoms.
+This is why collisions are infrequent, despite the many and varied paths taken by celestial bodies.

-Star: Ball of very hot gas in space.
+Star: A ball of very hot gas in space.
 Stars can be white, red, yellow or blue.

 Sun: The only star in Earth’s solar system.
 It is medium-sized: one million times the size of Earth and ten times the size of Jupiter.
 On its surface, the sun is 5,500 degrees.

-Planet: Spinning ball of rock or gas that travels around a star (or a black hole) in an orbit.
+Planet: A spinning ball of rock or gas that travels around a star (or a black hole) in an orbit.
 We can only see a few planets outside our solar system.

-Galaxy: A group of solar systems.
-Many galaxies have millions of stars.
+Galaxy: A group of solar systems which orbit around each other.
+Many galaxies contain millions of stars.
 Sometimes galaxies cross paths and collide.
 It’s likely that most or all galaxies have a black hole at their center.
 Many galaxies orbit other galaxies, but not all.
-It is difficult to determine what galaxies like our orbit, if anything, due to the slowness of their movement and limitations of technology.
+It is difficult to determine what galaxies orbit, if anything, due to the slowness of their movement and limitations of technology.